-Could taking your birth control pill be giving you a headache?
 Headaches are widely viewed as a common side effect of birth control pills.
-Is the pill itself to blame for your headache?
+But is the pill itself to blame for your headache?

 To understand why your head hurts and how to prevent it, you need to understand how birth control pills work and what effect they have on your body’s hormones.